mikelnorth/modal-portal-example/README.md

-# Getting Started with Create React App
+# Modal Component Using React Portals

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is to show how to create a dynamic modal component using portals.

 ### `npm start`